anooplab/pyar/README.md

 and will create the command line interface ```pyar-cli``` in **/usr/local/bin**

 # Features:
-* Automated prediction of reactions between two reactants (A+B)
+* Automated prediction of unknown reactions between two reactants (A+B)
 * Automated prediction of the geometries of aggregates, atomic clusters etc.
-* Generate random orientations between two molecules.
+* Automated search for reaction for bond forming between two atoms in two different molecules.

 # Interfaced with electronic structure theory programmes